 MA in Museum Education

-To learn more, contact Helen M. Shannon, Director, Museum Education Program, at firstname.lastname@example.org.
+To learn more, contact Helen M. Shannon, director, MA in Museum Education program, at firstname.lastname@example.org.